ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Fields
 ^^^^^^

-:metadata_version: An “X.Y” formatted string.
+:metadata_version: An "X.Y" formatted string.
 X and Y are integers which define the metadata format version.
 Modules shipped with Ansible are tied to an Ansible release, so we will only ship with a single version of the metadata.
-We’ll increment Y if we add fields or legal values to an existing field.
-We’ll increment X if we remove fields or values or change the type or meaning of a field.
+We'll increment Y if we add fields or legal values to an existing field.
+We'll increment X if we remove fields or values or change the type or meaning of a field.
    Current metadata_version is "1.1"
 :supported_by: This field records who supports the module.